- My LS

 If your organisation is open, there are a number of steps needed to ensure it's COVID-19 secure.
 This toolkit provides a risk assessment template, practical resources and FAQs.

 Risk assessment template

 Our risk assessment template is designed to help firms deal with the current COVID-19 situation in the workplace.
-It aims to support law firms in meeting the requirements set out in the government’s guidance and our practical framework.
+It aims to support law firms and organisations in meeting the requirements set out in the government’s guidance and our practical framework.

 Download the template COVID-19 risk assessment for law firms (Word 116 KB) – updated July 2020

 Download our COVID-19 posters to display in your office, in English or Welsh.

 - two metre distance for common areas (PDF 26 KB)

 - one metre distance for common areas (PDF 26 KB)